herguad/data_analysis/README.md

 The aim of this project is to explore possible trends in the platform movie db and produce hypotheses regarding the variables involved.
 A separate but complementary project will deal with the testing of some of them.
 ## Dataset
 The [dataset](data/netflix_data.csv) was downloaded from [kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows) and consists of +7500 media included in Netflix's catalog up until 2021.
 Each observation conssists of values for the media's genre, title, description, cast, director, duration, etc.
-Once I began transcribing that project here, many questions came to mind.
 To the original question, I've added the following.
 1. Focusing on movie duration
 - Would it be justified to correlate movie duration and year of release?
 - Is genre correlated to duration?